TheJelmega/prog-lang/design/README.md

 In some occasions, it might be preferable to directly write to the assignee, without creating an temporary value on the stack first, particularly for large types.
 An in-place assignment expession allows a value to be directly writtin inside of an assignee expressions.

-Currently the expressions allows to be used for in-place assignments are limited to so called 'constructing expressions`.
+Currently the expressions allows to be used for in-place assignments are limited to so called [constructing expressions](#911-constructing-expression--).

 > _Note_: might need some syntax to pass arguments through to functions